 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at Huntley Veterinary Hospital.

-Our hospital is open Monday to Thursday from 8:00am to 6:00pm.
-On Friday we are open from 8:00am to 4:30 pm and on Saturdays we are open from 8:00am until 1pm.
+Our hospital is open Monday and Thursday from 8:00am to 7:00pm, Tuesday, Wednesday and Friday's from 8:00am to 6:00 pm and on Saturdays we are open from 8:00am until 1pm.
 The clinic is closed on Sunday.

 2. Do I need to have an appointment?

 Yes, patients are seen by appointment.